Deepak003/SurveyReactJS/README.md

 where users can sign in or sign up using their email-address and password.
 They can create, edit,update and delete posts and view them.

+Please do an npm install followed by npm start.

 UI for Creating Post and Displaying Survey Posts
 ---------------------------------------------------